Sound technicians operate and maintain the equipment used to record, mix and amplify sound for radio, film, television, music and events.

 It's okay to be scared of what you're going to do.
 Like it's actually a prerequisite to doing some creative job.
 But embrace that fear of what you're going to do because you don't know if you're going to be able to pull it off and you've got to try and pull something out of thin air to make something work, but that's part of the process, it's part of that whole kiwi ingenuity thing - if someone from overseas is watching this, it's the the same thing as well - where ever you are, use what ever you have within in your grasp to try and propel yourself forward.
 To get to the top of what you do...I don't know if there is a top, you know, and I don't think you're striving to do that.
 What you're trying to do is try and get your voice out there, because your voice is important, you know, it's important for anyone to hear what you have to say, because it might be what we all need to hear.

-There are no specific entry requirements to become a sound technician as many skills are gained on the job as an assistant sound technician.
-However, some experience and demonstrated ability in sound operating is preferred.
+There are no specific entry requirements to become a sound technician as skills are gained on the job as a sound assistant.
+However, you usually need:

-A tertiary qualification in a relevant field, such as sound engineering or television, video or film production is useful.
+- a tertiary qualification in a relevant field, such as sound engineering or television, video and film production

 - any previous recording or sound work

 Sound technicians need to have excellent hearing.
-They also need to have good stamina as they may be on their feet for long hours.Check out related courses
+They also need good stamina as they may have to stand at a sound desk for long hours.Check out related courses

 What are the chances of getting a job?

-The best way to enter the sound industry is to contact employers directly and widen your networks, as it is a "who you know" industry.
+The best way to enter the audio industry is to network by contacting employers directly and maintaining regular contact as opportunities can come up at any time.

 Wide range of employers